The 1 Pelvic Floor Exercise Everyone Should Do (It's Not a Kegel)

-If you want to know the secret to the best exercise you can do for your pelvic floor, look no further!
-As a pelvic floor physical therapist, I can tell you that it’s not yoga or pilates.
-It’s not a Kegel.
+As a pelvic floor physical therapist, "what's the best exercise for the pelvic floor?" is a question I hear all the time.
+When it comes to picking one pelvic floor exercise that will benefit absolutely everyone, I can tell you that it’s not yoga or pilates.
+It’s not a kegel.
 It’s not using a jade egg (sorry Gwyneth) — it’s breathing!
 Yes, breathing.
 Hear me out.

-Your pelvic floor muscles, along with your diaphragm, contract and relax opposite of each other to facilitate your breath.
-Just by breathing, you can gently move and connect with your pelvic floor muscles, which is a first step everyone can take to improve their pelvic health.
+Your pelvic floor muscles and diaphragm contract and relax opposite each other to facilitate your breath.
+This means that, just by breathing, you can connect with — and gently move — your pelvic floor muscles.

 More specifically, I am talking about diaphragmatic breathing.
 This is when you breathe into your belly, allowing it to expand along with your lower ribs — as opposed to breathing into your chest and holding your belly tight.

 What’s the Difference?
 Diaphragmatic Breathing vs. Chest Breathing

 Located at the bottom of your rib cage, your diaphragm is the main muscle that helps you breathe.
 When you inhale, it moves down into your abdominal cavity.
 At the same time, your pelvic floor drops and lengthens.
 When you exhale, your diaphragm releases and your pelvic floor shortens, moving back to its resting position.
 Another way to think about it is that your pelvic floor muscles and diaphragm contract and relax opposite each other like a piston while you inhale and exhale.

 You may have also heard diaphragmatic breathing, or pelvic floor breathing, referred to as belly breathing.
 That’s because the goal of this breathing exercise is to fill the belly with air by breathing all the way into the lower lungs—and in turn activating your pelvic floor.